forcedotcom/salesforcedx-vscode/docs/articles/troubleshooting/general.md

 If neither of the previous solutions solves your problem, try to identify which extension in the extension pack is malfunctioning.
 Then, delete the problematic extension and reinstall it.

-1. Read about the features supplied by each extension by visiting the docs that are listed in the "Documentation for Included Extensions" section of the [Salesforce Extensions for VS Code docs](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode).
+1. For a list of extensions in the extension pack, see [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) on the Visual Studio Marketplace.
 Identify the extension (or extensions) whose features aren’t working properly.
 1. Close VS Code.
 1. To delete the malfunctioning extension, delete `~/.vscode/extensions/<folderOfProblematicExtension>`.
 1. Relaunch VS Code.